-So that typically makes my sellers feel pretty good, even though it’s not really that strong of a line for them.
+So that tends to help my sellers feel pretty solid, though it’s not really that strong of a line for them.

-This simple real estate contract is contingent upon clear title and final inspection of the property by buyer or buyer’s agent before closing.
-I’ve never had a seller who’s had a problem understanding why I need clear title and a final inspection of the property before closing.
-And I tell them the reason I need this is because, what if a vandal breaks in the day before closing and trashes the place or one of the rooms catches on fire, maybe an electrical fire, I need to be able to renegotiate if that happens—that changes my numbers at that point.
+This real estate contract is contingent upon clear title and final inspection by buyer or buyer’s real estate agent or broker before closing.
+I’ve never had a seller who’s had a problem understanding why I need it clear and a final inspection before we close.
+And I tell them this is because, what if a vandal breaks in the day before and trashes the place or one of the rooms catches on fire, maybe an electrical fire, I need to be able to renegotiate if that happens—that changes my numbers at that point.

 So, this statement is in here for my protection.
-I get to walk through the day of closing, even up to the day of closing.
-The purchase contract is contingent upon making sure that everything is, at that point, as it is today.
-I’ve never had a seller struggle with it when I’ve explained it that way, even though, technically the way it’s worded, it’s kind of a free pass contingency for me, the buyer, even though I would never use it that way because that’s just not how I do business.
+I can walk through all the way up to the day that we close.
+The real estate purchase contract is contingent upon making sure that everything is, at that point, as it is today.
+I’ve never had a seller struggle with it when I’ve explained it that way, though technically the way it’s worded, it’s kind of a free pass contingency for me, the person buying, though I would never use it that way because that’s just not how I do business.

 So, here’s where I tell them,

-“Look, we’re going to have to get an appraisal.
-And I have to have my contractor in here to go ahead and get everything ready before we close on this thing.
+“Look, we’re going to need an appraisal.
+And I have to have my contractor in here to go ahead and have everything ready before we close.
 My partner is going to have to walk through a few times.”
-(And when I say my partner, that could be a funding partner, aka the cash buyer or retail cash buyer, I’m not sure who’s going to finance this thing.)
-“My financing partner may need to walk through,” is what I say to the seller.
+(And when I say my partner, that could be a funding partner, aka the cash buyer or retail cash buyer, I’m not sure who’s going to finance this deal.)
+“My financing partner may have to walk through,” is what I say to the seller.
 “So we need access.”

 If it’s vacant, we put a key box on the door and we just ask to put a key inside.
 But if it’s not, I tell them,

 “Look, I will definitely give you 24 hours’ notice.
-But we gotta be able to get access to the property for these reasons before we close.”
+But we gotta be able to access to the place for these reasons before we close.”

-Number 9, Any furniture, fixtures, attachments, and debris located in around the property and not removed within day of closing become ownership of buyer.
-Basically, this is saying that anything they leave after the day of closing is mine.
+Number 9, Any furniture, fixtures, attachments, and debris located in around the property and not removed by the time we close become ownership of buyer.
+Basically, this is saying that anything they leave after then is mine.
 I tell them that and they’re clear on it.

 And for number 10, basically the sky’s the limit.
 You can use this for anything that you want to add.
-You can write in whatever terms that may not be represented here—of course, subject to your own state laws for what’s legal for real estate contracts in your area.
-You could write in, for example, if you want a seller and buyer to wear matching red shirts on the day of closing, that’s silly, but this is where you would put something like that in.
+You can write in whatever terms that may not be represented here—of course, subject to your own local laws for what’s legit for real estate contracts in your area.
+You could write in, for example, if you want a seller and buyer to wear matching red shirts to the title company, that’s silly, but this is where you would put something like that in.

-And then of course, everyone signs and dates at the bottom and you’ve got a legally binding contract.
-As you can see, one page, simple, easy, and I love using this when I’m going belly-to-belly with the sellers.
+And then of course, everyone signs and dates at the bottom and you’ve got a legally binding real estate contract.
+As you can see, one page, simple, and I love using this when I’m going belly-to-belly with the owners.

-First off, Purchase Price.
-The Seller agrees to convey the property to the Buyer for the sum of whatever you’re selling it for, with—here’s a change—earnest money in the amount of [blank] payable via certified funds to [blank].
+Firstly, Purchase Price.
+The Seller agrees to convey the property for the sum of whatever you’re selling it for, with—here’s a change—earnest money in the amount of [blank] payable via certified funds to [blank].

-I made the decision that I want my cash buyers to have some skin in the game, meaning I want them to put some earnest money down on the day that they signed to buy, because I had a couple of deals fall through once upon a time when I used to not require my cash buyers in good faith to put any earnest money down, I had a couple of deals fall through because there’s really no reason for them to perform.
+I made the decision that I want my cash buyers to have some skin in the game, meaning I want them to put some earnest money down when they signed to purchase real estate, because I had a couple of deals fall through once upon a time when I used to not require them in good faith to put any earnest money down, I had a couple of deals fall through because there’s really no reason for them to perform.

 So, if they have a little skin in the game, and for me personally, at least $2,000 is the minimum earnest money that I want to look for.
-I want them to write a check to my closing company who’s going to hold it in escrow when they sign the contract.
+I want them to write a check to my closer who’s going to hold it in escrow when they sign the real estate contract.
 That’s my personal preference.
-All right, so that’s the reason for that change.
+Okay, so that’s the reason for that change.
 And via certified funds.
 They can’t just write me a personal check.

-On to number 1 in the Terms.
-This is a change, Buyer and Seller to equally split all closing costs.
-This is basically the same paragraph that’s in the pro-buyer contract, but it’s not scratched out, so we’re splitting the closing costs on the B to C side of this wholesale deal, and they’re going to pay their side and I’m going to pay my side.
+On to number 1… This is a change, Buyer and Seller to equally split all title expenses.
+This is basically the same paragraph that’s in the pro-buyer real estate contract, but it’s not scratched out, so we’re splitting these on the B to C side of this wholesale deal, and they’re going to pay their side and I’m going to pay my side.

-Another little change in this contract is number 4, Earnest money to be held in escrow by a seller’s closing attorney.
-I need specify that because, often when I close with some sophisticated cash buyers, they’ve got their own relationship with their own title company that’s different from mine, and I still want my side of the transaction to be closed in my title company.
+Another little change in this real estate purchase contract is number 4, Earnest money to be held in escrow by seller’s title company.
+I must specify that because, often when I close with some sophisticated folks, they’ve got their own relationship with their own title company that’s different from mine, and I still want my side of the transaction to be closed in my title company.

 And that actually can happen.
 You can close one real estate deal at two separate title companies.
-So, I’ve put this in here because when the seller writes a check, when they stroke a check for their earnest money, I want that earnest money to be held by my closing attorney.
+So, I’ve put this in here because when the seller writes a check, when they stroke a check for their earnest money, I want that earnest money to be held by my closers.
 I want to be in control of it.
-So that’s why I added the word “seller’s” closing attorney to that term.
+So that’s why I added the word “seller’s” title company to that term.

 And last but not least, this was not in the pro-buyer contract…

 So, there you go… pro-buyer and pro-seller contracts.
-Simple, easy-peasy, straightforward, use them.
+Simple, straightforward, use them.

-But firs—back to my disclaimer, do your own due diligence.
-Run it by someone, a professional on your side, maybe a closing attorney and say, “Hey, is there anything in either of these agreements that is illegal in our state that I need to change?”
+But first—back to my disclaimer, do your own due diligence.
+Run it by someone, a professional on your side, maybe a real estate attorney and say, “Hey, is there anything in either of these agreements that is illegal in our state that I should change?”

-But whatever you do, I say, make sure you keep it in plain English and stupid simple like this.
+But whatever you do, I say, just keep it in plain English and stupid simple like this.